A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Introduction

 and the interesting question is now to find:

 where $K$ runs over the class of (symmetric) convex bodies.

 Mahler raised this question in $1938-1939$ in \cite{mah1} and \cite{mah2}.
 He succeeded to completely answer his own question for the $2$-dimensional bodies.
 He realised that if one minimises the Mahler volume over the class of convex bodies, the minimum of the Mahler volume is attained for the simplex (i.e. the convex hull of three non-aligned points).
 When one seeks the minimum over symmetric convex bodies, the minimum is attained on the $2$-dimensional cube (see \cite{meyer} for another proof of the $2$-dimensional Mahler question).
-After this discovery, he naturally generalised the question for higher dimensions.
-Here, I am only interested in cases where the convex bodies are supposed to be symmetric: \begin{conj}[Mahler Conjecture] Let $K$ be a symmetric convex body in $\mathbb{R}^n$, then
+After this discovery, he naturally generalized the question for higher dimensions.
+Here, we are only interested in symmetric convex bodies: \begin{conjecture}[Mahler Conjecture] Let $K$ be a symmetric convex body in $\mathbb{R}^n$, then

 where $\Gamma(n)=(n-1)!$ and is the (well-known) Gamma function :